 “Balding, old, divorced at forty.
 He’s stuck paying alimony for the next decade while he rots away in a one room apartment.
 Some poor old girl wonders why she puts up with him.
 Oh, and he has a skin condition no doctor can explain!
 It’s not even revenge.
 It’d be like karma.”

 “You know for a guy you hate you sure talk about him a lot.”

 “You’re right.
 No man is worth this level of thought,” she said.
 “So long as he leaves you alone he can drop off the face of the Earth for all I care.”

 I grinned.
 “You’d be the one to push him.”

-In my backpack was a bag of pretzels and a soda; you know, proper food for future adults that with no time to spend in the cafeteria line.
-That didn’t stop me wolfing them down like they were my last meal.
+In my backpack were pretzels and a soda; you know, proper food for future adults.
+There was no time for the cafeteria line.
+I wolfed them down like they were my last meal.

-After a while Tanya dropped her book and sighed.
+After a while Tanya dropped another book.
 “You know, superheroes are what you’d get if soap operas had time travel.”

-She slid the book to one side, and leaned back to stare at the clouds.
+She leaned back to stare at the clouds.
 “You ever wondered what you’d do if you had super powers?”